 Spreading Investment Over Time: Integration Confidence Is Growing

-One of the more promising findings from the survey was that over a third of respondents are confident they can integrate new technologies incrementally, spreading investments over time and minimising disruption.
-This supports one of the core messages of the Industrial Strategy: that digital tools must be scalable and interoperable, allowing UK manufacturers to modernise in stages, not all at once.
+One of the more promising findings was that over a third of respondents are confident they can integrate new technologies incrementally.
+This supports the move toward modular, digital tools that are scalable and interoperable.

-As a supplier of modular, customisable automation solutions, Endoline is uniquely positioned to support this trend.
-From case erecting to robotic palletising, our systems are bespokely designed to be integrated into existing operations with minimal disruption—helping teams build automation confidence from the ground up.
+As a supplier of modular automation, Endoline is uniquely positioned to support this trend.
+From case erecting to robotic palletising, our special systems are bespokely designed to be integrated into existing operations.
+This allows a business to start with a semi automatic case sealer or semi automatic case packer and scale up as production demands grow.

 Legislation Looms Large

-When asked about what legislative developments would have the biggest impact over the next decade, 70% of respondents pointed to new labour laws, including changes to minimum wage, as the most significant driver.
-This finding echoes why many companies first turn to automation—to create consistency, flexibility, and cost-stability in the face of rising employment costs and labour shortages.
+When asked about legislative developments, 70% of respondents pointed to new labour laws as the most significant driver.
+This finding echoes why many companies first turn to sealers and case packers—to create consistency and cost-stability in the face of rising employment costs.

 Automation Is a Workforce Enabler – Not a Replacement